-I believe missionaries/evangelists should focus on “salvation” than “conversion.”
+I believe missionaries/evangelists should focus on “salvation” more than “conversion.”
 Of course, there are so many different meanings for the terms, I will give what I mean by them.
 If you don’t like the definitions… I understand.

 Conversion is a single, one-time divine event where a person transitions from a state of judgment to a state of grace, being adopted into the family of God.

-Salvation is a process that starts at birth, goes through a time of searching to divine justification (freedom from the penalty of sin) through a process of sanctification (increasing freedom from the power of sin) and ultimately to eternal glorification (freedom from the presence of sin).
+Salvation is a process that starts at birth, goes through a time of searching to divine justification (freedom from the penalty of sin) through to a process of sanctification (increasing freedom from the power of sin) and ultimately to eternal glorification (freedom from the presence of sin).

 A lot of people think of salvation as a one-time event… but I think that theologically speaking, that concept really applies to conversion/adoption/justification/redemption.
 So one might say that “I am redeemed” but also say “I am BEING saved.”
 However, even if you don’t like terms as they are used, I think you can agree that these are reasonable concepts (at least within the Evangelical understanding of Christianity).
 Term “A” refers to a one-time “saving” event.
-Term “B” refers to a process of growth leading to eternal life (that includes the “saving” event).
+Term “B” refers to a process of growth leading to eternal life (that includes the salvific event).

 8 Reasons for focusing on salvation (process) rather than conversion (event) in missions.